 6. Type of Camp

 - Mobile (self-propelled)

 - Temporary

-- Seasonally Occupied: Intermittently May to Sept
+- Seasonally Occupied: Intermittently May to Sept until Oct 1 2023

-- Permanent
+- Permanent: Permanent attendance commencing Oct 1 2023

-- Other: Quarterly
+- Other: Quarterly until Oct 1 2023

 7. What is the design, maximum and expected average population of the camp?